-The accompanying interim condensed financial statements and notes to the condensed financial statements for the interim period ended August 31, 2015, are unaudited.
-The accompanying interim unaudited financial statements have been prepared by Property Management Corporation of America (the "Company") in accordance with accounting principles generally accepted in the United States for interim financial statements and pursuant to the requirements for reporting on Form 10-Q. Accordingly, these interim unaudited financial statements do not include all the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
+The accompanying interim condensed financial statements and notes to the condensed financial statements for the interim period ended November 30, 2015, are unaudited.
+The accompanying interim unaudited financial statements have been prepared by Property Management Corporation of America (the "Company") in accordance with accounting principles generally accepted in the United States of America for interim financial statements and pursuant to the requirements for reporting on Form 10-Q. Accordingly, these interim unaudited financial statements do not include all the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three and six months ended August 31, 2015 are not necessarily indicative of the results that may be expected for the fiscal year ending February 28, 2016.
+Operating results for the three and nine months ended November 30, 2015 are not necessarily indicative of the results that may be expected for the fiscal year ending February 28, 2016.
 The condensed financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report, filed on Form 10-K with the SEC on May 29, 2015 as of and for the period March 1, 2014 through February 28, 2015 (year end).

-August 31, 2015 and 2014
+November 30, 2015 and 2014